For years I’ve held that pretty much all pizza is delicious.

 Christian Rudder’s book Dataclysm includes a graph taken from Foursquare data about people’s ratings of NYC pizza places and the graph pretty much speaks for itself.
-Most ratings for pizza places fall between at 7-10.
-In other words: if some place is throwing together some bread, cheese and tomato sauce then people are almost always going to like it and rate it highly.
+Most ratings for pizza places fall between a 7-10.
+In other words: if someplace is throwing together some bread, cheese and tomato sauce then people are almost always going to like it and rate it highly.
 It’s hard to mess up.
 See graph below.

 Rudder’s main topic of data exploration is based on OkCupid data and he uses this graph to illustrate that human preferences don’t always fall into a bell curve like they do when men or women are asked to grade the attractiveness of the opposite sex based solely on headshots.

 It’s an interesting book.
-And interesting that we are only at the beginning of analyzing the huge amount information we submit online about our preferences everyday as we live on our devices and become more and more comfortable with sharing information with machines.
+And interesting that we are only at the beginning of analyzing the huge amount of information we submit online about our preferences every day as we live on our devices and become more and more comfortable with sharing information with machines.

 You are ridiculous 🙂